 The port settings in HyperTerminal and the COM2 port of GPS Master Clock Model MC-1-U must match each other for fruitful communication.
 The factory set settings of COM2 of GPS Master Clock Model MC-1-U are set 9600(baud rate), 8 (data bits), N(Parity-None),2 (stop bit) and may be checked by observing the LCD on boot up.
-It is necessary that user have to select "NONE" option in "Hardware Flow Control"
+It is necessary that user have to select "NONE" option in "Hardware Flow Control" option while doing communication parameters settings in HyperTerminal.
+User can check Page 45 of 116 User's Manual

-option while doing communication parameters settings in HyperTerminal.
-User can check GPS Master Clock Model MC-1-U COM2 communication settings from Keypad Menu available on front panel of GPS Master Clock Model MC-1-U. Refer "USER CONFIGURATIONS" section in manual for keypad menu operation.
+GPS Master Clock Model MC-1-U COM2 communication settings from Keypad Menu available on front panel of GPS Master Clock Model MC-1-U. Refer "USER CONFIGURATIONS" section in manual for keypad menu operation.